floweredscarf/su25/labs/lab11/index.md

 Recall that `Comparable` objects provide an `int compareTo` method that returns:

-- a negative integer if this object is less than the argument,
+- a negative integer if this object is less than the argument
-- a positive integer if this object is greater than the argument, and
+- a positive integer if this object is greater than the argument
-- 0 if the two objects have equal values.
+- 0 if the two objects have equal values

 Depending on whether you take a recursive or iterative approach, you may need to define a helper method.
 If you're stuck, take a look at the pseudocode that we described above!

+{: .task}
+>Implement the `contains` method.

-### Exercise 3: `add`
+### Exercise 2: `add`

 We will now define an `add` method.
 We will use the following method signature: